2855 Colonial Blvd • Fort Myers, FL 33966

 How many employees work for the District?

 Lee County Public Schools is one of the county’s largest employers.
-There are approximately 10,000 full- and part-time employees – of those, approximately 5,000 are teachers.
+There are over 10,000 full- and part-time employees – of those, approximately 5,400 are teachers.

 What’s the average experience of a Lee County Public Schools teacher?

 Our teachers have an average experience of 13.3 years.

 What’s the percentage of LCPS teachers who have advanced degrees?